AnthonyDeluca718/JS_Chess/README.md

 ### Implementation Notes
--The chess game rules are implemented in located in /game_logic -A large amount of the logic for handling player turns and input is in the reducer function in /frontend.
+-The chess game rules are implemented in located in /game_logic -A large amount of the logic for handling player turns and input is handled by the reducer function in /frontend.
--Object Oriented Design
+-Object Oriented Design: Board and Pieces.
+The The design is flexible.
+Adding random pieces only required adding a random set up function and setting up the frontend randomize button.
+More modes could be easily added.